Revival Of The Tank House Drinking Water Storage

-Before I explain what a tank house is, I will summarize the need for an extra source of potable water, that is safe enough for drinking and food preparation.
+Their is a need for an extra source of potable water that is safe enough for drinking and food preparation, hence a tank house drinking water storage.

 I believe that the world’s population will soon suffer an extreme shortage of clean water that will cause it to become more expensive than oil.